adamyg/grief/README.md

 Files are always accessed by loading them into a buffer.
 GRIEF is able to keep multiple files in memory at once, which allows the user to move among them easily.
 Once a user is in GRIEF they can call up as many files as they need to use by loading them into a buffer within GRIEF.

-Pop-up menus are often used when moving among files.
+Pop-up menus are often used when moving among files, selection using standard cursor keys.
-How to chooseoptions on the pop-up menu is self-evident.
-To exit a pop-up menu use the ``Esc`` key
+To exit a pop-up menu use the ``Esc`` key.

 | Key              | Description
 |:-----------------|:-------------------------------------------------------------------------------